SAP-archive/teched2021-DAT160/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Utilize SAP Data Warehouse Cloud

 In this exercise, we will utilize SAP Data Warehouse Cloud to integrate different data streams.
 To do this we use the Data Flow Builder provided.